Courtesy Van set to resume service

-Effective Monday, May 10, the Bella Vista Courtesy Van will resume service following a 14-month suspension due to the covid-19 outbreak.
+BELLA VISTA -- Effective May 10 the Bella Vista Courtesy Van will resume service following a 14-month suspension due to the covid-19 outbreak.

 In order to ride the van, and to ensure everyone's initial safety, all drivers and passengers must wear masks and have received their vaccinations and completed the full two-week immunization period following their last shot(s).